mateogianolio/griderator/README.md

 # Griderator

-A simple CSS grid generator module for node.js.
+A simple CSS grid generator for node.js that works with **any** CSS width unit.

 ## Usage